How to Plan a Slower Hike

 Don’t be put off by impressive but somewhat daunting feats of others.
 Take advantage of and be guided by other people’s experiences – but make your own decisions!

-We look at a range of hiking web sites and blogs to get a sense of terrain and options.
-Early research into the Walls of Jerusalem suggested that most people do a three-day jaunt into the Walls and out again, or a three-day circuit.
+Peruse hiking websites, vlogs and blogs to get a sense of terrain and options.
+Our early research into the Walls of Jerusalem suggested that most people do a three-day out-and-return, or a three-day circuit.
 Some do the lot in two or even one day.
-It seemed rushed for slow hikers like us, we’d be pushing the entire time.
+It seemed rushed for us slower hikers: we’d be pushing the entire way.
 So we developed a much longer but expanded circuit in the area.
-At first, we were a little embarrassed to share our itinerary – so many days for such a short distance! – but to our amazement everyone we came across – even young, fit, 6 km/h hikers - drooled at our itinerary.
+We were initially a little embarrassed to share our details – so many days for such a short distance! – but, to our amazement, everyone we met – even young, fit, 6km/h (3.75mph) hikers - drooled at our itinerary.
 An itinerary that can be altered to suit even shorter daily distances!

-Similarly, the Investigator Trail near Port Lincoln is advertised as a 90 km, four-to-five-day hike.
-We did it in seven but also dropped some of the less interesting parts and split it into two: one three-day hike followed by a four-day hike separated by a rest day.
-We did this to manage pack weights, water availability, maximise enjoyment, and allow extra flexibility to avoid bad weather if need be, or a group member could bail if they wanted to.
+Similarly, the Investigator Trail near Port Lincoln is advertised as a 90km/56mile, four-to-five-day hike.
+We did it in seven, but also dropped some of the less interesting parts and split it into two: one three-day hike followed by a four-day hike separated by a rest day.
+We did this to manage pack weights, water availability, maximise enjoyment, and allow extra flexibility to avoid bad weather if need be, or to allow a less experienced group member to bail if necessary.

 Use various blogs, web sites and publications for information, ideas and guidance, but don’t let them proscribe what you do.